 Academic Policy 1405.16

-Approval by the provost is required to fill a vacant faculty, tenure track or non-tenure track research or clinical, position and to hire the chosen candidate.
-By August 1 of each year, each dean of a school, college, or the library will submit Academic Policy 1405.16A, Faculty Hiring Request Form, to the provost indicating the number of faculty positions (including tenure-track and 100% appointed non-tenure-track faculty) for which searches will be conducted during that academic year and filled for the following academic year.
-Once the statement is signed off by the provost and hiring request forms have been approved, advertising of tenure-track and non-tenure track positions may begin.
+Approval by the provost is required to fill a vacant faculty, tenure track or non-tenure track position and to hire the chosen candidate.
+By June 1 of each year, each dean of a school, college, or the library will submit Academic Policy 1405.16A, Faculty Hiring Plan Form, to the provost indicating the number of faculty positions (including tenure-track and 100% appointed non-tenure-track faculty) for which searches will be conducted during that academic year and filled for the following academic year.
+Once the statement is signed off by the provost and hiring plans have been approved, advertising of tenure-track and non-tenure track positions may begin.
 Recruitment procedures as outlined on the Office of Equal Opportunity and Compliance (OEOC) website must be followed in advertising and conducting searches.
 Contact the OEOC staff if there are questions regarding advertising and conducting searches.

 Academic Policy 1405.16A should take into account projected enrollment and enrollment distributions, retirements and other changes in numbers and composition of college and department faculties, and strategic plans and goals for strengthening or adding programs or areas of focus to gain or increase quality, productivity, and national distinction.
-If during the course of the academic year a need arises to deviate from the statement, a new supplemental/updated hiring request form may be submitted for review on October 1 and January 15.
-In sum, hiring request forms are due August 1.
-Supplemental forms can be submitted for October 1 and January 15.
+If during the course of the academic year a need arises to deviate from the approved hiring plan, a new supplemental/updated hiring plan may be submitted for review and approval.

 The hiring of part-time and other non-tenure track faculty should conform to general institutional practice for all faculty appointments in advertisement, selection, and information conveyed in letters of offer.
-Consistent with a Faculty Senate recommendation of May 10, 2000, academic units may offer a tentative commitment to successive appointments for up to five years—contingent upon need for the services, availability of adequate funds, and satisfactory service—to a full-time non-tenure-track instructional faculty member who has at least five years of continuous satisfactory service in the same instructional position.
-The unit's personnel document should include information regarding this option if it is to be utilized.
+Consistent with APS 1405.11 and 1405.111, academic units may offer multi-year, merit based successive appointments—contingent upon need for the services, availability of adequate funds, and satisfactory service—to a full-time non-tenure-track instructional faculty member.

 Offers of positions with salaries that exceed line-item maximum must be approved by the Board of Trustees following guidelines set forth in Academic Policy 1435.60.
 Approval may be requested from the President of the University, through the provost, to make the offer, but the request must be submitted for inclusion on the next Board of Trustees agenda for approval before it is final.